whilo/simmie/README.md

 # Simmie

 Simmie is a conversational AI framework that tries to blend in to human conversations as much as possible while doing useful background research and thinking ahead.
+It is trying to simulate what you need to know or decide next.

 ## Installation

-TODO
+Make sure to define your credentials in `resources/config.edn`.

 ## Usage

-TODO
+Just start a REPL and explore the `towers` namespace.

 ## License